Configuring and Installing Root Domains

 Click Next to specify the storage for the logical domains.

-Select the local filesystem library for the virtual disks.
+Click the Add icon to select the local filesystem library for the virtual disks.
 Enter the disk size as 20 GB.
+You can retain or edit the name of the virtual disk.

 Skip the step to specify the networks that must be used for OS provisioning.
 In this example, virtual network connection is not used.
 Instead, a physical network connection from one of the PCIe Endpoint device is provided.